Crock-Pot Chili With Leftover Prime Rib Recipe

-I usually make my crockpot chili purely vegetarian because I think sometimes it is just wise to eat a few meatless meals - and it helps to know how to cook vegetarian dishes if you happen to have family or friends who don't eat meat!
-This recipe though for Crockpot Chili with Prime Rib is a great recipe to make for nonvegetarians!
+I usually make my crock-pot chili purely vegetarian because I think sometimes it is just wise to eat a few meatless meals—and it helps to know how to cook vegetarian dishes if you happen to have family or friends who don't eat meat!
+This recipe though for crockpot chili with prime rib is a great recipe!

-This particular time, I had a leftover batch of prime rib pieces that I had cut off the bone and frozen.
-On going through my freezer, I happened to spy those and since I was making the chili anyway, decided to just go ahead and add the cooked beef to the recipe.
+This particular time, I had a leftover batch of prime rib pieces that I had cut off the bone and froze.
+While going through my freezer, I happened to spy those and since I was making the chili anyway, I decided to just go ahead and add the cooked beef to the recipe.
 Since it was prime rib, it was deliciously tender!
 So now I have a use for any of those pieces in the future.

-Serve this with a green salad of some sort and try my cornbread recipe to go along with it.
+Serve this with a green salad of some sort or cornbread.
 Some folks like chili served over rice as well.
-It is also good with my French Bread or my Whole Wheat French Bread!
+It is also good with French bread!

-You can make this strictly vegetarian or you can add any kind of meat or even chicken/turkey.
+You can make this strictly vegetarian or you can add any kind of meat, even chicken/turkey.

-- 1 small onion diced – sauteed until soft
+- 1 small onion, diced and sauteed until soft

-- 1-2 gloves of garlic minced – sauteed with onions above
+- 1-2 cloves of garlic, minced and sauteed with onions above

-- 1/2 cup to 1 cup shredded or cut leftover prime rib pieces
+- 1/2 cup to 1 cup shredded or cut-up leftover prime rib pieces

 - 1-2 tablespoons tomato paste